DianaComan/Error404/README.md

        * we used the sklearn.metrics to get our wanted metrics, to measure the performance of our model predictions

- Also, seperated from our project code flow is :
+ # Also, separated from our project code flow is :
  * viz flow, which helps us to vizualize the influence our data might have on our model and how much it can influence it.